KeisGSmit/5IngredientFoods/README.md

 # 5 Minute Foods

-5 Minute Foods was intiallly a Pokédex for "Pokémon Go" but was remastered to be a site, where people can share recipes.
+5 Minute Foods was initially a Pokédex for "Pokémon Go" but was re-mastered to be a site, where people can share recipes.
 5 Minute Foods was inspired by the heaps of hand written recipes in my parents' kitchen.
-My mom would always try and find recipes from relatives, some recipes did not exist on paper.
+My mom would always try and find recipes from relatives; some recipes did not exist on paper.
 So to make finding and sharing recipes easier, 5 Minute Foods was born.
 The name originates from my laziness; I would not spend more than 5 minutes looking and sharing recipes.

 ## Table of contents